cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Each invocation of the `action` helper created a new closure and bound the given arguments to the function.
 The first invocation bound the `this` to the current context and the first arguments to the string `"/users/registration"`.
 The second invocation bound the data to the function.
-Since the context and the first argument were already bound, that arguments takes the 2nd position.
+Since the context and the first argument were already bound, that argument takes the 2nd position.
 Last, but not least, that function is assigned to the `onclick` property of that DOM element, and when it's invoked the event is passed, occupying the last position in the arguments list.